-I told you at the top that my recommendation is the Brewista Artisan.
-If you take as much time as I did to read feedback from people who have bought it on Amazon, you’ll see that they’re quite happy with it.
+I told you at the top that my recommendation is the SAKI Baristan.
+If you hesitate to take my word for it, read feedback from people who have bought it on Amazon.
+You’ll see that they’re quite happy with it.

-The Brewista Artisan has a classic design, a comfortable grip, temperature features, large capacity and a consistent flow rate.
+The Baristan has a stylish design, the best grip I’ve seen on a gooseneck kettle, precise temperature features, large capacity and a consistent flow rate.
 These features make it the best electric gooseneck kettle on the market.

 You can adjust how hot you want your water to boil with the variable temperature control.
 The water temperature inside the kettle will be displayed on the base’s digital screen.
 This feature allows you to bring out the best flavor in your drinks.